-SBF Infrastructure CommitteeThe SBF Infrastructure Committee is the newest SBF Committee the Federation has established, after the SME Committee and Digitalisation Committee.
-A private sector-led initiative, the SBF Infrastructure Committee will bring together the Singapore business community and foster capabilities in key sectors.
-Ultimately, the Committee aims to build a well-functioning infrastructure ecosystem to help Singapore companies seize regional opportunities.
+SBF Infrastructure CommitteeA private sector-led initiative, the SBF Infrastructure Committee (SBF IC) brings together the Singapore business community to foster capabilities in key focus sectors.
+The committee aims to build a robust infrastructure ecosystem to help Singapore companies seize regional opportunities.
 SBF IC will complement Infrastructure Asia, which is driven by the Government, to develop Singapore as the infrastructure hub for Asia.